ktoshiiio/tmpflutter_webview/tmpflutter_webview_platform_interface/README.md

 # flutter\_inappwebview\_platform\_interface

-A common platform interface for the [`flutter_inappwebview`](https://pub.dev/packages/flutter_inappwebview) plugin.
+A common platform interface for the [`tmpflutter_webview`](https://pub.dev/packages/tmpflutter_webview) plugin.

-This interface allows platform-specific implementations of the `flutter_inappwebview` plugin, as well as the plugin itself, to ensure they are supporting the same interface.
+This interface allows platform-specific implementations of the `tmpflutter_webview` plugin, as well as the plugin itself, to ensure they are supporting the same interface.

 # Usage

-To implement a new platform-specific implementation of `flutter_inappwebview`, extend [`InAppWebViewPlatform`](lib/src/inappwebview_platform.dart) with an implementation that performs the platform-specific behavior, and when you register your plugin, set the default `InAppWebViewPlatform` by calling
+To implement a new platform-specific implementation of `tmpflutter_webview`, extend [`InAppWebViewPlatform`](lib/src/inappwebview_platform.dart) with an implementation that performs the platform-specific behavior, and when you register your plugin, set the default `InAppWebViewPlatform` by calling